Hydrogen: 17th century

 In 1671, Irish scientist Robert Boyle discovered and described the reaction between iron filings and dilute acids, which results in the production of hydrogen gas.

 Boyle did not note that the gas was flammable, but hydrogen would play a key role in overturning the phlogiston theory of combustion.

+18th century

 In 1766, Henry Cavendish was the first to recognize hydrogen gas as a discrete substance, by naming the gas from a metal-acid reaction "inflammable air".
 He speculated that "inflammable air" was in fact identical to the hypothetical substance "phlogiston" and further finding in 1781 that the gas produces water when burned.
 He is usually given credit for the discovery of hydrogen as an element.